 Flu shot and preventing seasonal flu

-Millions of people get influenza (flu) every year.
-While it may be common, seasonal flu is a potentially serious disease.
-It can lead to hospitalization and even death, according to the Centers for Disease Control and Prevention (CDC).1 That’s why it’s recommended to get a flu vaccine (flu shot) every year to help protect yourself and your family.2 The flu vaccine can help:
+Millions of people get influenza (flu) every year, and while it may be common, seasonal flu is a potentially serious disease.
+It can lead to hospitalization and even death, according to the Centers for Disease Control and Prevention (CDC).1

 If you have a UnitedHealthcare health plan, the flu vaccine is covered at 100% for most benefit plans, which means you can get a flu shot at no additional cost to you.

-Including Acme Sav-on, Albertsons Osco, Albertsons Sav-on, Jewel-Osco, Star Markets, Shaws Osco, and Safeway
+Including Acme Sav-on, Albertsons Osco, Albertsons Sav-on, Haggen, Jewel-Osco, Star Markets, Shaws Osco, and Safeway

 - Costco Pharmacy